Maverick95/circus-simulation/CircusSimulation/SiteswapGraphReadMe.txt

 However what I'm unsure of is, given a pattern 531, 315, 153, in what order does the algorithm present things?

+So now you need to add in an unordered_map mapping integers (num balls) to states, std::queue